moehoshio/NekoLauncher/doc/server.md

                     "name":"name1",
                     "hash":"hash1",
                     "meta":{
-                        "hashAlgorithm": "sha256",
+                        "hashAlgorithm": "sha256",// md5 , sha1 ,sha256 ,sha512
                         "multis":false,// use multis download?
                         "temp":false,//in temp dir?
+Enabling this option will pass the file name to the update program and copy it to the root folder.
+This usually indicates a core update.
                         "randName":false,//use rand name?
+Using this option allows the "name" key value to be an empty string.
-                        "absoluteUrl":false,// if not absolute url , an use current host.
+                        "absoluteUrl":false// if not absolute url , an use current host.
-                        "isUpdateProgram":false
                     }
                 },
                 {